diefenbach/django-lfs/docs/user/utils/export.rst

 Overview
 ========

-Within this tab you can define exports of products.
+Within this tab you can export flexible selection of products.

 Tabs
 ====